Phone:0207 520 6000

 Investigations and Inquiries

 Nina is currently part of the Core Team of counsel to the Dame Linda Dobbs Review set up to investigate whether issues relating to HBOS Reading were investigated and appropriately reported to authorities following Lloyds Banking Groups acquisition of HBOS.

 Nina practices in extradition acting both for the judicial authority and requested persons.
 She has appeared in the High Court on behalf of the judicial authority.

 A crime that offends the conscience of humanity: a proposal to reclassify trafficking in women as an international crime, International Criminal Law Review 9 (2009).

-2018 – Guest speaker at a conference on Violence against Women and Girls organised by the UK Embassy, Colombia.
+2018 – Guest speaker on the prosecution of sexual and gender based violence crimes at international courts at a conference on Violence against Women and Girls organised by the UK Embassy, Colombia.

 Training Middle Eastern NGOs on the establishment of national mechanisms to combat impunity for sexual violence crimes committed in conflict.